yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

       uid:
   protocol: [10]
     protocolSignature: ""
-    azureBlob: [11]
+    azureBlob:
       containerName:
       storageAccount:
-    s3: [12]
+    s3:
       endpoint:
       bucketName:
       region:
       signatureVersion:
-    gcs: [13]
+    gcs:
       bucketName:
       privateKeyName:
       projectId:
       serviceAccount:
-  parameters: [14]
+  parameters: [11]
 status:
-  message: [15]
+  message: [12]
-  phase: [16]
+  phase: [13]
   conditions:
 ```

 1. `name`: When created by COSI, the `Bucket` name is generated in this format: _"bucket-"<bucketRequest.name>"-"<bucketRequest.namespace>_.
 If an admin creates a `Bucket`, as is necessary for brownfield access, they can use any name.
-1. `labels`: added by the controller.
+2. `labels`: added by the controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
-1. `finalizers`: added by the controller to defer `Bucket` deletion until backend deletion ops succeed.
+3. `finalizers`: added by the controller to defer `Bucket` deletion until backend deletion ops succeed.
-1. `provisioner`: The provisioner field as defined in the `BucketClass`.
+4. `provisioner`: The provisioner field as defined in the `BucketClass`.
 Used by sidecars to filter `Bucket`s.
 Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
-1. `releasePolicy`: Prescribes outcome of a Delete events.
+5. `releasePolicy`: Prescribes outcome of a Delete events.
    - _Retain_: (default) the `Bucket` and its data are preserved.
 The `Bucket` can potentially be reused.
    - _Delete_: the bucket and its contents are destroyed.
 > Note: the `Bucket`'s release policy is set to "Retain" as a default.
 Exercise caution when using the "Delete" release policy as the bucket content will be deleted.
 > Note: a `Bucket` is not deleted if it is bound to any `BucketRequest`s.

-1. `anonymousAccessMode`:  ACL specifying *uncredentialed* access to the Bucket.
+6. `anonymousAccessMode`:  ACL specifying *uncredentialed* access to the Bucket.
 This is applicable to cases where the storage instance or objects are intended to be publicly readable and/or writable.
 Accepted values:
    - `private`: Default, disallow uncredentialed access to the storage instance.
    - `ro`: Read only, uncredentialed users can call ListBucket and GetObject.
    - `rw`: Read/Write, same as `ro` with the addition of PutObject being allowed.
    - `wo`: Write only, uncredentialed users can only call PutObject.
+> Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.
-1. `bucketClassName`: Name of the associated bucket class (greenfield only).
+7. `bucketClassName`: Name of the associated bucket class (greenfield only).
-1. `bindings`: an array of bindings between a `BucketAccess` instance and a `BucketRequest`.
+8. `bindings`: an array of bindings between a `BucketAccess` instance and a `BucketRequest`.
 If the list is empty then there are no bindings (accessors) of this `Bucket` instance.
 The array format is: "<BucketAccess.name':'<BucketRequest.namespace>'/'<BucketRequest.name>"
-1. `permittedNamespaces`: An array of namespaces, identified by a name and uid, defining from which namespace a `BucketRequest`s is allowed to bind to a `Bucket`.
+9. `permittedNamespaces`: An array of namespaces, identified by a name and uid, defining from which namespace a `BucketRequest`s is allowed to bind to a `Bucket`.
 For greenfield this list is copied from the `BucketClass` with the `BucketRequest`'s namespace added.
 For brownfield, this is an arbitrary list defined by the admin.

-> Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.

-1. `protocol`: The protocol the application will use to access the storage instance.
+10. `protocol`: The protocol the application will use to access the storage instance.
    - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.
      - `s3`: data required to target a provisioned S3 bucket and/or user.
      - `gcs`: data required to target a provisioned GCS bucket and/or service account.
-1. `parameters`: a copy of the BucketClass parameters.
+11. `parameters`: a copy of the BucketClass parameters.
-1. `message`: a human readable description detailing the reason for the current `phase``.
+12. `message`: a human readable description detailing the reason for the current `phase``.
-1. `phase`: is the current state of the Bucket:
+13. `phase`: is the current state of the Bucket:
    - *Creating*: the controller is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
    - *Deleting*: the Bucket is unbound and ready to be deleted.
    - *Deleted*: the physical bucket has been deleted and the `Bucket` is about to be removed.